-Arbitration is an alternative form of dispute resolution used in place of court litigation to settle legal disputes between parties.
+Arbitration is an alternative form of dispute resolution used in lieu of court litigation to settle legal disputes between parties.

 The process:

-- Both parties provide their evidence to the third party, usually in the form of written submissions with attached documentation as proof
+- Both parties provide their version of events to the third party (the “arbitrator”), usually in the form of written submissions with attached documentation as supporting evidence.

-- The third party then makes a decision that is legally binding on both parties, which is the “Arbitration Award”
+- The arbitrator then makes a decision that is legally binding on both parties, which is known as the arbitration award or “Final Award”.

-We use arbitration, as it ensures that the dispute is resolved in an affordable, fair, and impartial way, whilst protecting any rights that you may have under applicable consumer protection legislation.
+We use arbitration because it ensures that the dispute is resolved in an affordable, fair, efficient and impartial way, whilst protecting any rights that you may have under applicable consumer protection legislation.

 Where arbitration takes place: